department19/department19.github.io/README.md

 - [Project cards](#project-cards)
 - [Scroll snapping](#scroll-snapping)

+### CSS nesting nightmare 😅
+After reading up about the new CSS nesting features that were rolled out recently, I was eager to try them.
+At this point I had started to use Firefox alot more to inspect my web development.
+One thing I forgot to check for with new features like this is how widely supported it is, and much to my horror, Chrome hadn't put in it's support yet.
+Meaning that none of the CSS for the contact grid and new adjustments for the buttons and project tiles were working on chromium based browsers.
+A slow and pain staking process of scrolling through the stylesheet to move all the nested child selectors and correctly path them was due.

 ### Contact grid
+#### 0.3
+- Added `minmax()` to the end grid columns to ensure the image boxes don't squish too narrow when the window is collapsed widthways
+- added more content to the grid
+	- icons with anchors
+	- freeCodeCamp certifications
+- An adjustment for mobiles is still very much needed

 #### 0.2
 After researching, trying some solutions offered by chatgpt to no avail.
 The only solution i could find was to target each grid item using the `:nth-of-type` selector, and then individually adjusting the `grid-column` property to for each of those items.